ever-mira/trippy-build/getting-started.md

 You should now see Puzzle Social running locally on your machine.

 Changes you make to the code, are instantly reflected in the browser.

+## Next

+To learn about the technologies, and how the code is structured, read the next chapter.